 - Purchase intro APR: N/A

-This is the only secured credit card on the market that offers cash-back rewards—and generous ones at that.
-Not only does this card earn 2% cash back on gas stations and restaurants up to $1,000 in combined spending per quarter, and 1% on everything else, but Discover will match dollar-for-dollar all those rewards at the end of the first year.
+This is the only secured credit card on the market that offers cash back rewards—and generous ones at that.
+This card earns 2 percent cash back at gas stations and restaurants on up to $1,000 in combined spending per quarter (then 1 percent) and unlimited 1 percent on everything else.

 How to redeem